-Learning the most common words is the first step to learning to speak fluently.
-Rather than just providing a list of top-100 words without any structure, we’ve created a list based on language sub-areas such as common adjectives, prepositions and verbs.
-We’ve also broken our list down into noun groups such family, clothing and much more.
+We’ve created a list of the top-100 words based on relevant categories such as greetings, adjectives, prepositions and verbs.
+We’ve also broken our list down into groups such as family, clothing, numbers and much more.

 Top 10 French words in a nutshell

-These are the top ten frequently most used words in the French language:
+These are the top ten frequently most used words in the French language.
+See end of post for example sentences with these words.

 - Oui yes